- Download the Seasonal Brochure

 Robust Walking is a wholesome pathway to successful aging that weaves low-intensity exercises into a walk.
 To learn more and/or to start a Robust Walking group in your neighborhood, call 703.746.5575, or contact Dr. Dan Kulund of the Commission on Aging at 703.850.0424 or email@example.com.

 The Northern Virginia Senior Olympics Program is held annually and open to all residents ages 50 years and older.
 Compete in 25 indoor and outdoor events including track, swimming, golf, scrabble, bowling, basketball, line dancing, pickle ball, table tennis, cycling, and many more.
 The NVSO program promotes health, fitness and psychological well-being for older adults by providing opportunities for participation, competition, self-improvement and fellowship through various athletic and recreational events.
 NVSO is sponsored by the Northern Virginia Senior Olympics Committee which includes the cities of Alexandria, Fairfax and Falls Church and the counties of Arlington, Fairfax, Fauquier, Loudoun and Prince William.
-Registration required.
+Registration is required.

 For additional information, visit www.nvso.us or call 703.746.5575.